MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-known-issues.md

 ## Analytics

 - Analytics for a journey can take up to 6-12 hours to show up.
-- Currently, we have faced issues with events being dropped before they can get to analytics.
-This can sometimes cause issues in the analytics reporting where customers are shown to be in a ‘processing’ state much after a journey has been completed.
+- Occasionally events are dropped before they can get to analytics.
+This can cause issues in the analytics reporting where customers are shown to be in a ‘processing’ state much after a journey has been completed.
 We're working on a solution to improve this.
 - Data retention is 12 months for contact and lead insights, goal analytics, channel analytics (including email insights and delivery and interaction details such as contacts impacted by delivery and interaction issues), and AI optimization analytics.
 - Some strings in the out-of-the-box Power BI aggregated analytics dashboards aren’t localized.
 - Business units aren't supported in the out-of-the-box Power BI aggregated analytics dashboards.